adn770/ppdf/docs/design-dmme.md

 #### 4.3.2.
 Library Hub

-A two-panel layout for all KB-related tasks.
+A two-panel layout for all KB-related tasks:

 -   **Left Panel:** A searchable list of all created KBs.
--   **Right Panel (KB Inspector):** A tabbed interface for the selected KB, also containing the integrated **Ingestion Wizard**.
+-   **Right Panel (KB Inspector):** A tabbed interface for the selected KB, also containing the integrated **Ingestion Wizard** and content/asset explorers.

 #### 4.3.3.
 Party Hub

-A two-panel layout for all party and character management.
+A two-panel layout for all party and character management:

 -   **Left Panel:** A searchable list of all created Parties.
 -   **Right Panel (Party Inspector):** Displays the selected party's character